delanoe/haskell-gargantext/README.md

 ### Initialization

-Users has to be created first
+Users has to be created first (user1 is created as instance):

-1. stack ghci
+- stack install
-2. runCmd insertUsersDemo

-Then you can log in with user1:1resu
+- ~/.local/bin/gargantext-init "gargantext.ini"

 ## Use Cases

 ### Multi-User with Graphical User Interface (Server Mode)

 ~/.local/bin/stack --docker exec gargantext-server -- --ini "gargantext.ini" --run Prod
+Then you can log in with user1:1resu

 ### Command Line Mode tools